Continue with Facebook

 Bladder tumors are also described by grade, which refers to how abnormal the cancer cells look under a microscope and how likely they are to grow or spread.
 High-grade bladder cancers grow and spread more aggressively and are more likely to come back after treatment.
 Low-grade cancers tend to grow slowly and are less likely to spread.

-Most NMIBC tumors may be low or high grade, depending on several factors.
-However, all MIBC tumors are considered high-grade.
+Most NMIBC tumors may be low grade or high grade, depending on several factors.
+Muscle-invasive urothelial bladder cancers are considered high grade.

-Talk to your healthcare provider if you experience any of the symptoms below:
+Talk to your healthcare provider if you notice any of these symptoms:

-The first-line treatment for NMIBC is usually transurethral resection of bladder cancer (TURBT).
+The first-line treatment for NMIBC is usually transurethral resection of bladder tumor (TURBT).
 During TURBT, a surgeon removes any visible tumors from the bladder using a thin, tubelike tool inserted through the urethra.
-They may also take small samples of the bladder muscle for analysis, called a biopsy.
-The goal is to remove as much of the tumor as possible.
-After TURBT, most people receive a single dose of chemotherapy (chemo) delivered intravesically (directly into the bladder).
+They may also take tissue samples of the bladder muscle for analysis, called a biopsy.
+The goal is to remove as much of the cancer as possible.

-Some people with NMIBC won’t respond to BCG immunotherapy.
-The treatment options in this situation are similar to those used for MIBC, described below.
+Some people with NMIBC may not respond to BCG.
+Many treatment options for BCG-refractory bladder cancer are similar to those used for MIBC, described below.

 BCG treatment is not effective for MIBC.
-TURBT is usually still performed to help determine the stage and grade of the tumor.
-However, TURBT alone is usually not enough to treat this type of cancer.
+TURBT is often performed to help determine the tumor’s stage and grade, but this procedure alone usually isn’t enough to treat this type of cancer.

-Radical cystectomy (surgery to remove the bladder) is the standard treatment for MIBC.
-In a radical cystectomy, a surgeon removes your bladder and nearby lymph nodes.
-Depending on your anatomy, they may also remove the prostate and seminal glands or the uterus and fallopian tubes.
-To replace the function of the bladder, the surgeon creates a urinary diversion, which is an alternate way to store and remove urine from your body.
+Radical cystectomy — surgery to remove the bladder — is the standard treatment for MIBC.
+During this procedure, a surgeon removes the bladder and nearby lymph nodes.
+Depending on how far the cancer has spread, they may also remove the prostate and seminal vesicles or the uterus, ovaries, and fallopian tubes.
+After removing the bladder, the surgeon creates a urinary diversion — a new way for the body to store and remove urine.

-Treatment guidelines from the American Urological Association recommend chemotherapy before cystectomy, called neoadjuvant chemotherapy, to improve outcomes.
+To improve outcomes, treatment guidelines from the American Urological Association recommend chemotherapy before cystectomy, called neoadjuvant chemotherapy.

 In general, people diagnosed with NMIBC tend to have a better outlook than those with MIBC.
 Prognosis — or expected outcome — depends on many factors, including the stage and grade of the cancer, how far it has spread, and whether it returns after treatment.